Certified eProgram for Risk Prevention

 Chapter 4: Addiction, Drug Dependence and Tolerance

-• Tolerance, Dependence, Addiction: What's the Difference?
-Tolerance happens when a person no longer responds to a drug in the way they did at first.
-So it takes a higher dose of the drug to achieve the same effect as when the person first used it.
+• Article: Tolerance, Dependence, Addiction: What's the Difference?
+Tolerance happens when a person no longer responds to a drug in the way they did at first, so it takes a higher dose of the drug to achieve the same effect as when the person first used it.

-• From drugs to power.
-From the lack of love to the desire to escape oneself, from susceptibility of the being to interior power -- nothing escapes.
+• Article/Video: From drugs to power.
+From the lack of love to the desire to escape oneself, from susceptibility of the being to interior power-nothing escapes.
 And he risks a generic and generous prescription: "Find your nature and be nice to yourself."

-• (06:59) Overcoming Addiction - WHAT YOU NEED TO KNOW TO FINALLY BEAT IT
+• Video: (06:59) Overcoming Addiction - WHAT YOU NEED TO KNOW TO FINALLY BEAT IT

 • Chapter 4 Quiz: Addiction, Drug Dependence and Tolerance